New Employee & New Teacher Orientations

 Employer-Union Health Benefits Trust Fund (EUTF): Eligible employees may enroll in benefit plans offered by the EUTF.
 Plans for medical/chiropractic, prescription drug, dental and vision, requires co-payments by the Employer and the employee.
 The monthly premium for the group life insurance is paid for solely by the Employer; however, the employee must enroll to receive coverage.
 Information about the plans and rates are provided in the EUTF Open Enrollment Guide for Active Employees or on the

 EUTF website.
 During the plan year, when certain mid-year qualifying events occur, employees may be able to enroll, change or cancel their EUTF benefit plans.
 The following are common qualifying events: acquisition of other coverage, adoption, birth, civil union, death of spouse or dependent, divorce, domestic partner, legal guardianship, loss of coverage, marriage, new eligible student, return from authorized leave of absence, retirement of spouse who is a State or county employee.
-Employees have 30-days from the eligible event to submit original enrollment form and any applicable supporting documents to the Department's Health Benefits and Awards Unit (HBAU).
+Employees have 30-days from the eligible event to submit original enrollment form and any applicable supporting documents to the Department's Employee Benefits Unit.
 You may reach EUTF at 586-7390 (Oahu) or 800-295-0089 (Neighbor Islands) for more information.

 Premium Conversion Plan option (PCP): Under the PCP program, eligible employees may increase their take home pay by having the Employer deduct the cost of their health benefits premiums from their pay before taxes are withheld.
 You can learn more at the State's